SmartFi Reaches Self Reported Market Cap of $1.02 Billion (SMTF)

 SmartFi Token Profile

-SmartFi’s genesis date was September 16th, 2022.
+SmartFi was first traded on September 16th, 2022.
 SmartFi’s total supply is 16,894,524 tokens.
-SmartFi’s official website is smartfi.com.
+SmartFi’s official Twitter account is @smartfiportal and its Facebook page is accessible here.
+The official website for SmartFi is smartfi.com.
+SmartFi’s official message board is smartfiportal.medium.com.
 The Reddit community for SmartFi is https://reddit.com/r/smartfi/ and the currency’s Github account can be viewed here.
-The official message board for SmartFi is smartfiportal.medium.com.
-SmartFi’s official Twitter account is @smartfiportal and its Facebook page is accessible here.

 [Telegram](https://t.me/SmartFiChat)[Discord](https://discord.com/invite/z3Mvzdubah)[Medium](https://smartfiportal.medium.com/)